 If you’re taking antibiotics, there are some important things you need to know…

 Most antibiotic drugs don’t help with C. difficile infections.
-There are two common antibiotics that are useful against C. difficile: metronidazole (Flagyl) and vancomycin (Vancocin), both of which are usually taken orally.
-Metronidazole is the preferred antibiotic treatment for mild cases of C. difficile while vancomycin is usually reserved for moderate to severe infections.
+There are three antibiotics that are still useful against C. difficile: vancomycin (Vancocin) Fidaxomicin (Dificid) and metronidazole (Flagyl), all of which are usually taken orally.
+Starting in 2017, Vancomycin and Dificid have replaced Flagyl as the “first line” antibiotics of choice for C. diff. treatment.

-Because of the growing problem of antibiotic resistance, metronidazole is becoming less effective against C. difficile infections every year.
-A few newer antibiotics, such as rifaximin (Xifaxan), have shown promising results in some cases.
-Sometimes multiple courses of these antibiotics are used to try to control recurring C. diff. infections.
+Because of the growing problem of antibiotic resistance, metronidazole or Flagyl has become less effective against C. difficile infections.
+Therefore, Flagyl is no longer considered a good “first line” treatment choice for C. diff.
+A few newer antibiotics, such as rifaximin (Xifaxan), are becoming more commonly used, especially when prior antibiotics have failed.
+Sometimes multiple courses and combinations as well as tapered regimens of the above antibiotics are used to try to control recurrent C. diff. infections.

 I personally see antibiotics as being a last resort treatment for C. difficile, especially mild cases.
 Antibiotics may or may not work for these infections.
 And, antibiotics come with a heavy price: mild to sometimes severe side-effects, some of which you probably aren’t even aware of.
 Often-times, many doctors do not have the time to cover all these side-effects with you.